 You have options, and you are not alone.

 The primary way to connect with an advocate is to call The Line at Loyola at 773-494-3810.
-The Line is open Monday-Friday, 8am-4:30pm and 24 hours on the weekend when classes are in session.
-You can also use the line to schedule an in person advocacy appointment.
+The Line is open Monday-Friday, 8:30am-5:00pm and 24 hours on the weekend when classes are in session.
+You can also use The Line to schedule an in person advocacy appointment.

 Visit Loyola’s advocacy services webpage for more information.
 If The Line is closed and you would like to speak to someone right away, please call the Chicago Rape Crisis Hotline at 888-293-2080.